Contextual Label Projection for Cross-Lingual Structured Prediction: Background

-Cross-lingual transfer~\cite{XTREME, ruder-etal-2021-xtreme} aims to train a downstream model for the target language $l_{tgt}$ using supervised data $\mathcal{D}_{src}$ from a source language $l_{src}$ with limited or no supervised training data $\mathcal{D}_{tgt}$ in $l_{tgt}$.
-This paradigm has been successful in building language technologies for under-resourced languages.
-Zero-shot cross-lingual transfer assumes no access to any data in the target language (i.e. $\mathcal{D}_{tgt} = \phi$) and we focus more specifically on this paradigm for our work.
-For structure extraction tasks, $\mathcal{D}_{src}$ would comprise datapoints $d = (x, \textbf{y}, \textbf{r})$ such that $x$ and $\textbf{y}$ are written in $l_{src}$.
+Zero-shot cross-lingual transfer~\cite{DBLP:conf/icml/HuRSNFJ20, ahmad-etal-2019-cross, huang-etal-2021-improving-zero} aims to train a downstream model for the target language $l_{tgt}$ using supervised data $\mathcal{D}_{src}$ from a source language $l_{src}$ without using any data in the target language (i.e. $\mathcal{D}_{tgt} = \phi$).
+The paradigm has effectively advanced language technologies for under-resourced languages.